 If 100/300 isn’t required as coverage, but may be a good idea, a follow-up question might be, “is 100/300 coverage even enough?”

 The truth is, the lower the numbers, the lower the premiums.
 And lower premiums are hard to resist.
-In the long run, though, it is important to make sure you have enough car insurance.
+In the long run, though, it is important to make sure you have enough car insurance coverage.

 Any damages stemming from an accident that was your fault, even if those damages exceed your insurance coverage, are your financial responsibility.
 Not being able to pay for these damages could lead to loss of savings and/or other assets– even financial ruin.

-The more assets you have, the more auto insurance you should absolutely have.
+The more assets you have, the more auto insurance coverage you should absolutely have.

 So How Much Car Insurance Do I Actually Need?